-- WEBHOOK_BODY: Body of the request sent to the incoming webhook.
+INCOMING_HOOK_BODY: Body of the request sent to the incoming webhook URL.

 Each build environment includes three URLs that you can use at your convenience.
 This section describes each one of them:

-Netlify will install any dependencies from any Gemfile, package.json, bower.json or requirements.txt in the root of your repository, before running your build.
+Netlify will install any dependencies from any Gemfile, package.json, bower.json or requirements.txt in the root of your repository (or in the base directory if one has been set), before running your build.
 Any executables from these dependencies will be made available from the PATH.